1064562/reproducible-research_homework/README.md

 - The updated code has been put in this reprositry, in the question-4-code folder as "random_walk.R"

+- A screenshot of the edits made in the code via the commit history has been put in the same question-4-code folder, as well as comments made in the history section.

 Answers for question 5:

 ## Instructions